-With the help of IFFIm funds, Gavi programmes led to the vaccination of more than 981 million children since Gavi's creation in 2000 and prevented more than 16.2 million deaths in the process.
+With the support of IFFIm funding, Gavi programmes have helped vaccinate more than one billion children in the world's lower-income countries since Gavi's creation in 2000 and prevented more than 17.3 million deaths in the process.
 This was achieved by accelerating the uptake and use of new and underused vaccines, strengthening the capacity of integrated health systems to deliver immunisation in many lower-income countries, increasing the predictability of global financing and improving the sustainability of national financing for immunisation, and through shaping vaccine markets to ensure adequate supply of appropriate, quality vaccines at low and sustainable prices for eligible countries.

 The Country-Specific Programmes and Investment Cases that are supported by Gavi with the help of IFFIm's funding are described in the Programmes Funded by IFFIm section above.
-In 2022, IFFIm made grant payments to Gavi totalling US\$ 829 million, with respect to previously approved funding, and issued four new indicative funding confirmations to Gavi totalling US\$ 490 million.
-The new indicative funding confirmations were comprised of US\$ 634 million in support of Gavi core programmes, partially offset by a reduction of US\$ 144 million to previously approved funding in support of COVAX due to a decrease in the uptake of COVID-19 vaccines in Gavi-supported countries.
+In 2023, IFFIm issued a new indicative funding confirmation of US\$ 435 million to fund Gavi programmes and issued a reduction of US\$ 57 million to previously approved funding, which resulted in a net programme funding total of US\$ 378 million.
+The programme reduction was issued in relation to Gavi programmes for which IFFIm funding was no longer needed as the relevant programmes had since been fully funded and executed by Gavi.
+In 2023, IFFIm made a grant payment of US\$ 435 million to Gavi with respect to approved funding.

-From its inception in 2006 to 31 December 2022, IFFIm approved and disbursed the following amounts to help fund Gavi's Country-Specific Programmes:
+From its inception in 2006 to 31 December 2023, IFFIm approved and disbursed the following amounts to help fund Gavi's Country-Specific Programmes:

-In Millions of US\$ 2022 Approvals 2022 Disburse- ments Cumulative Approvals Cumulative Disburse- ments Outstanding Balance Payable New and underused vaccine support Health systems strengthening and other 556 78 (556) (78) 3,037 603 (2,980) (603) 57 Total Country-Specific Programme support 634 (634) 3,640 (3,583) 57
+2023 Cumulative Outstanding In Millions of US\$ 2023 Approvals Disburse- ments Cumulative Approvals Disburse- ments Balance Payable New and underused vaccine support 390 (435) 3,427 (3,427) - Health systems strengthening and other (12) - 591 (591) - Total Country-Specific Programme support 378 (435) 4,018 (4,018) -